frontenddogma/web-development-glossary/manuscript/f.md

 : → Solution stack

 Full stack developer
-: A developer who can handle all aspects of website or web application development, that is, including both frontend and backend development.
+: A developer who can handle all aspects of website or application development, that is, including both frontend and backend development.
 : A developer who masters a particular solution stack.

 Function